mnesarco/inkscape-parametric/README.md

 After install, restart inkscape and the extension will appear:

-Menu / Extensions / Parametric SVG / Parametric SVG (Run)
+Menu / Extensions / Parametric SVG / Run and Update

 You can set your parametric expressions and script values using the builtin xml editor: Shift + Ctrl + X